muzakkirhussain011/Talk-to-your-data/README.md

 ### 🧠 Key Concepts
 - **Natural Language Processing**: Enables the LLMs to understand and respond naturally to your questions.
-- **Data Visualization**: Easily generate histograms and charts to interpret your results visually.

 ---

 ## 📂 Repository and Deployment

 ### 🔍 Access the Source Code
-The source code for **Chat with Your CSV Data** is available [here](https://github.com/your-github-repo-link).
+The source code for **Chat with Your CSV Data** is available [here](https://github.com/muzakkirhussain011/Talk-To-Your-Data/).

 ### 🌐 Live Application
-Access the live app here: [Chat with Your CSV on Streamlit](https://your-streamlit-app-url-here)
+Access the live app here: [Chat with Your CSV on Streamlit](https://talk-to-your-data-unifyai.streamlit.app/)

 ---